 The second statement would, I hope, make the vast majority of the people who approve of the first one cringe.
 But it’s actually truer and more accurate than the first.
 Jews are vastly over represented in journalism, law, medicine, academia, entrepreneurship, and much else.
 And you don’t need to go to some crazy neo-Nazi site for those stats, Wikipedia will suffice.

 Does pursuing social justice and equality of result mean we have to bring back Jewish quotas?
 That would seem to follow.
 Because Jews were over-represented in many of these fields even when antisemitism was still a potent force to be reckoned with.
 Indeed, McGill instituted Jewish quotas precisely because Jews were doing so well.
 If a program of mandatory equality of result were implemented tomorrow, no group would lose more than the Jews.
-If this doesn’t give you pause, you haven’t thought it through.
-Or you’re not welcome in my house.
+If this doesn’t give you pause, you really haven’t thought it through.
+Or you’re antisemitic.

 Few communities are less diverse than that which clamors for diversity.
 And I say this as a member of that community.
 Most of my friends who celebrate diversity think they’re looking at real diversity when they look at a Benetton ad.
 These are the same people, incidentally, who’ll say a Facebook thread is insufficiently diverse for similarly superficial reasons.